-Although urinating in a public place is not prohibited by the Arizona Revised Statutes, many cities and towns throughout the State have prohibited public urination in their city codes.
-A violation of a city code can lead to criminal prosecution in a municipal court and can lead to a criminal record so speaking with a Phoenix sex crimes lawyer immediately after being charged is of the utmost importance.
+Peeing in public might seem minor, but public urination is prohibited in many city codes.
+Violating a city code can lead to criminal prosecution and a criminal record so speaking with a Phoenix sex crimes lawyer immediately after being charged is of the utmost importance.
 In some cases, these charges can be considered a sex crime and require you to register as a sex offender.
 Below are the codes for each individual area:

 The city of Scottsdale prohibits urinating in a place exposed to public view.
 Scottsdale’s city code makes a violation a Class 1 Misdemeanor and imposed a mandatory minimum fine of $150.
 In addition, because a violation is a Class 1 Misdemeanor, if convicted you face a maximum of 6 months in jail, up to 3 years of probation, and a maximum fine of $2,500.
 In the City of Scottsdale arrests for Urinating in Public are commonly made in Old Town Scottsdale in the bar district.
 Even if you are a tourist you can face criminal prosecution locally.

 The Tempe City Code Sec.
 22-13 also prohibits urinating in or upon any public property.
 Unlike Scottsdale, the Tempe City Code makes this a petty offense.
 A petty offense is still a crime, but one which is punishable only by a fine.
 The maximum fine for a violation of this offense is $300.
 Just as in Scottsdale, arrests for this offense are mostly found in the bar district, Mill Avenue.